amandersonyou/dvia-2019/2.mapping-quantities/process/README.md

 showing quantity of tests of those types with size of the section.This visual helps to show the years in which overall tests were high, and then additionally, what type of tests those were.
 I can also see when there were drop offs (1990s).

+UPDATE: this folder also contains many excel exploration sketches, as well as code P5 exploration "sketches" as well, some of which are coded in the project folder.